 The use of face coverings is not a substitute for physical distancing.

-However, know that every person is different, so not every Disney Guest will have an easy time adjusting to the face coverings requirement, among the other extensive measures in place.
-We have heard stories Disney allowing children with disabilities to enter Downtown Disney, for example, if they are wearing a face shield because they are otherwise unable to wear a face mask.
-Keep in mind though that it is important to be aware of the face covering guidelines when planning a trip to any Disney property.
+However, know that every person is different, so not every Disney Guest will easily adjust to the face coverings requirement, among the other extensive measures in place.
+We have heard stories of Disney allowing children with disabilities to enter Downtown Disney, for example, if they are wearing a face shield because they are otherwise unable to wear a face mask.
+Remember that it is important to know the face-covering guidelines when planning a trip to any Disney property.

-If you are planning a trip to Disney World and are concerned about someone in your party being able to wear a mask for the entire day, we recommend checking Disney’s face mask policy as well as Disney’s Disability Services for more information on how to still get the most out of your Disney day.
+Suppose you are planning a trip to Disney World and are concerned about someone in your party being able to wear a mask for the entire day.
+In that case, we recommend checking Disney’s face mask policy and Disney’s Disability Services for more information on how to still get the most out of your Disney day.